decretist/Dissertation/Chapter3/chapter3b.md

 accepted precisely the conceptualization of authorship that Barthes is arguing against:

     To give a text an Author is to impose a limit on that text, to furnish it with a final signified, to close the writing.
-Such a conception suits criticism very well, the latter then allotting itself the important task of discovering the Author (or its hypostases: society, history, psyche, liberty) beneath the work: when the Author has been found, the text is 'explained' - victory to the critic.
+Such a conception suits criticism very well, the latter then allotting itself the important task of discovering the Author (or its
+    hypostases: society, history, psyche, liberty) beneath the work: when the Author has been found, the text is 'explained' - victory to the critic. [@barthes_death_1977, 147]
-[@barthes_death_1977, 147]

-The *Decretum* is not a literary text, but it has features that make it worthwhile to at least consider whether Barthes offers a useful and relevant perspective from which to assess Gratian's authorship.
-The *dicta* are socially constructed as complete and closed bodies of text: my stylometric analysis suggests that there is no one author (in the way that term is generally used) for the first-recension *dicta* taken as a totality, and no one author for the second-recension *dicta* taken as a totality.
-The *dicta* are socially constructed individually: each *dictum* is a "tissue of quotations drawn from the innumerable centres of culture."
-The *dicta* started life in a classroom setting, and therefore have both a performative and a contemporaneous aspect ("there is no other time than that of the enunciation and every text is eternally written here and now" [@barthes_death_1977, 145]) This makes Gratian a scriptor according to Barthes's definition.
-The *dicta* are the record of a particular close-reading of the authoritative texts.
-This makes Gratian a critic, although not necessarily a Critic, according to Barthes's definition.